dracory/base/README.md

 For more information, see the [tz/README.md](tz/README.md) file.

+## Simple Workflow (SWF)

+The SWF package provides a simple, linear workflow management system.
+It is designed for straightforward, sequential workflows where steps are executed one after another in a predefined order.

+For more information, see the [github.com/dracory/swf](https://github.com/dracory/swf) repository.

 ## Workflow

 The workflow package provides a flexible and extensible framework for defining